Abbahu: Rector in Caesarea

 He did not confine his activity to Caesarea, but also visited and taught in many other Jewish towns.
 On these journeys, Abbahu gathered so many halakhot that scholars turned to him for information on mooted questions.
 In the course of these travels he made a point of complying with all local enactments, even where such compliance laid him open to the charge of inconsistency.
-On the other hand, where circumstances required it, he did not spare even the princes of his people.
-Where, however, the rigorous exposition of laws created hardship for the common people, he did not scruple to modify the decisions of his colleagues for the benefit of the community.
-As for himself, he was very strict in the observance of the laws.
-Once he ordered some Samaritan wine, but subsequently heard that the Samaritans no longer strictly observed the dietary laws.
-With the assistance of his colleagues (Hiyya bar Abba, Rabbi Ammi, and Rabbi Assi) he investigated the report and, ascertaining it to be well founded, ruled the Samaritans to be equivalent to Gentiles for all ritual purposes.
+On the other hand, where circumstances required it, he did not spare even the noble classes.
+Where the rigorous exposition of laws created hardship for the am ha'aretz, he did not scruple to modify the decisions of his colleagues for the benefit of the community.

+Abbahu was reportedly strict regarding halakha.
+According to Hullin 61.7He ordered some Samaritan wine, but subsequently heard that the Samaritans no longer strictly observed the dietary laws.
+With the assistance of his colleagues (Hiyya bar Abba, Rabbi Ammi, and Rabbi Assi), he investigated the report and, ascertaining it to be well-founded, ruled the Samaritans to be equivalent to Gentiles for all ritual purposes.

 Abbahu and Hiyya bar Abba

 Abbahu's chief characteristic seems to have been modesty.
-While lecturing in different towns, he met R. Hiyya bar Abba, who was lecturing on intricate halakhic themes.
-As Abbahu delivered popular sermons, the peopole naturally crowded to hear him, and deserted the halakhist.
-At this apparent slight, Hiyya manifested chagrin, and Abbahu hastened to comfort him by comparing himself to the peddler of glittering fineries that always attracted the eyes of the masses, while his rival was a trader in precious stones, the virtues and values of which were appreciated only by the connoisseur.
-This speech not having the desired effect, R. Abbahu showed special respect for his slighted colleague by following him for the remainder of that day.
-"What," said Abbahu, "is my modesty as compared with that of Abba of Acre, who does not even remonstrate with his interpreter for interpolating his own comments in the lecturer's expositions."
-When his wife reported to him that his interpreter's wife had boasted of her own husband's greatness, Abbahu simply said, "What difference does it make which of us is really the greater, so long as through both of us heaven is glorified?"
-His principle of life he expressed in the maxim, "Let man ever be of the persecuted, and not of the persecutors; for there are none among the birds more persecuted than turtle-doves and pigeons, and the Scriptures declare them worthy of the altar."
+While lecturing in different towns, he met Hiyya bar Abba, who was lecturing on intricate halakhic themes.
+As Abbahu delivered popular sermons, the people naturally crowded to hear him and deserted the halakhist.
+At this apparent slight, Hiyya displayed chagrin, and Abbahu hastened to comfort him by comparing himself to the peddler of glittering fineries that always attracted the eyes of the masses.
+He said to Hiyya that his teachings were like jewels and Abbahu was a common peddlar in comparison; that more people bought the cheap everyday items was no sign of honor.
+His principle of life he expressed in the maxim, "A person should always be among those who are pursued and not among the pursuers.
+One can prove that this is so, as none among birds are pursued more than doves and pigeons, as all predators hunt them, and from all birds the verse deemed them fit to be sacrificed on the altar."